There’s no question about it – Halloween is a lot of fun. Silly costumes, spooky food, ghoulish pumpkins and haunted houses? What’s not to love?!

 - Peanuts in the shell

-If you’re a traditionalist and there must be candy involved, adorn each serving with a single piece.
+If you’re a traditionalist and there must be candy involved, top homemade treats with a single piece.
 If the single piece is large, consider halving or even quartering it before placing it on top.
-Not only will you reduce the candy aspect, but you’ll use less candy overall (and therefore pay for less).
+Not only will you reduce the candy aspect, but you’ll use less candy overall (and pay for less too).

 There’s the non-food route too.
 Temporary tattoos and stickers, themed pencils and erasers, bouncy balls, spider rings and glow stick jewelry can all be found at your local dollar store for cheap.